jackiejiaqiliu/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

-1. What are concrete things that could use improvement in the design of your device?
-For example: wording, timing, anticipation of misunderstandings...
+\*\***1.
+What are concrete things that could use improvement in the design of your device?
+For example: wording, timing, anticipation of misunderstandings...**\*\*

+Wording - Since this is a voice-only device, I paid extra attention to the dialogue when I designed the interactions so that the instructions are clear and easy to understand.
+At this point, I do not think there's much to change.

+Timing - I adjusted the recording time of each .sh file.
+I made the recordings for all the one-word answers 2 seconds and the recordings for the voice messages 5 seconds.
+This way the user does not need to wait too long after they say the keyword and will have enough time to finish their short messages.

+Anticipation of misunderstanding - I wrote an else statement for all keyword recognition.
+So if the device fails to recognize the keyword said by the user, it will notify the user and prompt for a keyword again.

-2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+\*\***2.
+What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?**\*\*

+To exit the program, the user can either say the word "quit" or wave the Accelerometer attached to the device.
+These two ways of interaction are both clearly stated in the voice instruction provided by the device

-3. Make a new storyboard, diagram and/or script based on these reflections.
+\*\***3.
+Make a new storyboard, diagram and/or script based on these reflections.**\*\*

 ## Prototype your system